Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 2. The time through which bed bugs infested clothes runs in a dryer.

-3. The extent to which clothes are infested with bed bugs – a few of the colonies of bed bugs.
+3. The extent to which clothes are infested with bed bugs – a few of the bed bugs’ colonies.

 4. Location and transportation of bed bugs infested clothes.